Flightmate/Flightmate-Stream/README.md

 [(int) body size (4 bytes), (int) packet type (1 byte)]

 Then you can verify the package with the checksum using the crc32 algorithm.
+We use Golang's unsigned checksums with the aviation polynomial `0xD5828281`.

 There are two types of packet you can receive from the stream.
 Packet type 1 contains search results showed to the user, and packet type 2 contains information about when a user clicks out on a trip and gets transferred to a OTA.